cobb3r/bank-details/README.md

 All other endpoints work largely in the same way, returning different outcomes dependant on bank info, passwords, and wether or not the user already has an account on the database.

-Also, automated tests for every single option in every single endpoint are found in the test.js file in the test folder.
-It uses nodes inbuilt test runner.

 For every option, there is a json response send back to the client side file, which when the promise resolves sends the data to return.js (In frontend folder).
 This includes a status code, which a switch statement uses to produce the outcome of what the server side response was.

 Every outcome that was not successful manipulates the HTML file in order to tell the user what the issue was with the request.

 Every outcome that was succesful renders a new specific get endpoint found on server.js, one for each succesful outcome.
 These get requests render the EJS file found in the Views folder with text (again chatGPT generated for sake of aesthetics), as well as a word to identify which images should be placed on the page

+Also, automated tests for every single option in every single endpoint are found in the test.js file in the test folder.
+It uses nodes inbuilt test runner, which can be accessed by running node --test in the terminal